BRIDEBOOK

 A Smarter, Simpler Onboarding Flow

-To reduce drop-off and guide couples smoothly into planning, we simplified onboarding and introduced contextual touchpoints that surface suppliers at the right moments.
+To reduce early drop-off and guide couples into planning with clarity, we simplified onboarding and introduced contextual supplier touchpoints at the right moments.

 Key improvements